 \subsection{Estimating the analytic representation}

-The main issue related to the implementation of the proposed frequency tracking schemes is the extraction of the complex envelope $q_k$ out of the measured output of the plant.
-This calculation is necessary, because the plant and the one-step predictor~(\ref{eq:rpem_state_kalman}) are excited at different frequencies, in particular at $\omega_k$ and at $\omega_k - \arg(\hat{h}_k)$ respectfully.
-The representation of the plant in the CSS form neatly conceals this issue, which will arise if the estimation algorithm~(\ref{eq:rpem_est_output}-\ref{eq:rpem_state_der}) is converted to the time domain.
+The main issue related to the implementation of the proposed frequency tracking scheme is the extraction of the complex envelope $q_k$ from the measured output.
+The sliding discrete Fourier transform (sDFT) and sliding Goertzel algorithms have been proposed to convert a signal into its analytic representation \cite{Jacobsen2003}.
+The sDFT is equivalent to the discrete Fourier transform (DFT) applied to a window of length $N_f \in \mathbb{N}_{>0}$; the output rate is equal to the input signal rate, but the analytic representation is computed only at a specified center frequency.

-A possible approach to convert the signal in its analytic representation is the application of the sliding discrete Fourier transform (sDFT) or the sliding Goertzel algorithm \cite{Jacobsen2003}.
-The sDFT is equivalent to the discrete Fourier transform (DFT) applied on a window of length $N_f \in \mathbb{N}_{>0}$, but it has an output rate equal to the input signal rate and it computed only at a specified center frequency.
-Still, we need to estimate $q_k$ at non-integer multiples of $T_s^{-1}$.
-In addition, $\omega_k$ may change over the computation window, therefore one should consider the non-uniform discrete time Fourier transform \cite{Duijndam1999}.
-In order to address these issues, we extended the sDFT algorithm to the sliding non-uniform discrete time Fourier transform (sNDTFT) version.
-Following the derivation of sDFT in \cite{Jacobsen2003}, the filter formulation is
+For the present application, we need to estimate $q_k$ at noninteger multiples of $T_s^{-1}$.
+Moreover, $\omega_k$ may change over the computation window, which makes the nonuniform discrete time Fourier transform a more appropriate choice than the DFT \cite{Duijndam1999}.
+Hence, we extend the sDFT algorithm to the sliding nonuniform discrete time Fourier transform (sNDTFT) case.
+Following the derivation of the sDFT in \cite{Jacobsen2003}, the sNDTFT filter is formulated as